fbpx

 Fertilizing hostas in early spring

-Fertilizing hosta plants starts in early spring.
-This is typically any time from late March through April and into May (depending upon the local climate).
 Apply a granular slow-release fertilizer around the base of the plant.
 Try not to get the fertilizer on the sprouts, but if you do, just wash them off with water.
 Either way, you’ll have to water the fertilizer in after sprinkling it on the soil.
+You may also wish to top up the mulch in the perennial garden at this time of year.

 While the instructions for products differ, most use about a cup of organic fertilizer for each square foot of area covered by the hostas leaves (when the hosta is fully leafed out).
 Hostas are generally over a foot wide, although there are a few tiny hosta types that will require less than this quantity.
-If your hosta measures more than 3 feet across, use 2 cups of fertilizer around the base of the plant.
+If your hosta measures more than 3 feet across, then use 2 cups of fertilizer around the base of the plant.

 Spring is also a fantastic time to plant new hostas.
 If planting new hostas in the spring, you can mix a starter fertilizer into the soil prior to planting.
-Espoma’s Bio-Tone Starter Plus Fertilizer is a popular option (and is easy to find and use).

 Fertilizing hostas in late spring and early summer